giantswarm/codimd-operator/README.md

 # codimd-operator

-This operator is currently for testing & teaching puposes.
+This operator is currently for testing & teaching purposes.

 The idea is to read markdown from [codiMD](https://github.com/hackmdio/codimd) pages and create any `yaml` descriptions of kubernetes deployments that can be found in code blocks.